nodeleaks/nodeleaks/README.md

 ## Hi there!
 Ny name is Andrii!
-I'm a software engineer, currently working with Node.js.
+I'm a backend engineer, currently working with Node.js.

 I like learning algorithms, be focused on problem solving and developing in AWS cloud.